qixuchen/AutoTest/README.md

 Before running the code, you need to specify the directories where you want store the results, datasets and SDCs in `config.py`.
 <!-- See the comments in `config.py` for the meaning of each directory.  -->

 In general, there are two major directories that needs to be correctly set.
-The first one is the path specified by `config.dir.project_base_dir` which is the directory of the code base (i.e., where `AutoTest` is located).
+The first one is the path specified by `config.dir.project_base_dir` which is the directory of the code base (i.e., where `code/AutoTest` is located).

 The second one is the path specified by `config.dir.storage_root_dir` which is the directory where the corpora, benchmarks and intermediate results are stored.
 Note that you need to reserve sufficiently large storage space for this directory.
 We recommend to reserve at least 200 - 300 GB, but more may be required if you want to try the code on larger training corpora.

 You may run `AutoTest_path_setup.py` and follow the instructions to check if everything is set up correctly.

+    python3 ./AutoTest_path_setup.py

-Remember to put (1) the training corpura, (2) the test benchmarks and (3) the synthetic dataset (for SDC selection) to the location as specified in `config.py`.
+Remember to put (1) the training corpora, (2) the test benchmarks and (3) the synthetic dataset (for SDC selection) to the location as specified in `config.py`.
 Specifically,

 1, Put RT_Train and ST_Train under `{config.dir.storage_root_dir}/{config.dir.storage_root.train_corpora}`.